Activity 5: Welcome And Unwelcome Game

 Including All Participants

 Inclusion and exclusion are very real experiences for children at this age.
 If there is a child in the group who may be a frequent target of unwelcoming behavior, or who may be a recipient of racist, classist, or any type of prejudice and prejudgment, be careful to support this child.
-Create a safe space for him or her to name any unpleasant experiences, but do not put the child on the spot or ask the child to be a spokesperson.
-Simply include him or her in the activity, along with the other children.
+Create a safe space for them to name any unpleasant experiences, but do not put the child on the spot or ask the child to be a spokesperson.
+Simply include them in the activity, along with the other children.